15 Different Types of Forging Tools and Their Uses

 Photo by ptdh

 If you’re an avid DIYer, chances are you’ve come across the term forging and aren’t sure exactly what it means, let alone how to do it properly.

 There are different types of forging tools.

-Forging tools are used to shape and cut metal.
-This makes them an essential part of many different manufacturing and construction processes.
+Forging tools shape and cut metal, making them essential to many different manufacturing and construction processes.

 Although there are different types of forging tools, most fall into one of four categories: direct drive, indirect drive, rotary hammer, and hydraulic transfer punch presses.